Peter Dervan: Career

 Dervan is a co-founder and founding member of the Scientific Advisory Board for Gilead Sciences (1987).
 He served on the Board of Directors for Beckman Coulter beginning in 1997.
-He served as a Trustee of Yale University (2008-2017).
+He served as a Trustee of Yale University (2008–2017).
 He served as a member of the Board of Scientific Governors of The Scripps Research Institute.
 In 2014, he presented the ACS Chemical Biology Lecture.
 As of 2016 he became chair of the scientific advisory board of the Robert A. Welch Foundation.

 Research

 While teaching a class at Caltech in Advanced Organic Chemistry, Dervan came to a realization that would guide his future career: rather than working to "close" a classic problem that had been previously defined, he would seek to define and "open" a new research area that could be studied for many years.

 The problem he chose was molecular recognition in biological systems.
 At the time, DNA sequencing was in its infancy and the human genome project was undreamt of.
 Dervan chose to apply ideas from synthetic chemistry to biology and the study of DNA, creating novel binding molecules to be used for DNA recognition.

-"I would study weak noncovalent bonds in the most challenging of solvents, water.
-Therefore, the ‘synthetic objective’ would be the three-dimensional assembly of multiple specific noncovalent bonds in aqueous media.
-Biological molecules, such as proteins or nucleic acids, would be my target and small molecule synthesis combined with physical characterization and the methods of biology would provide the experimental foundation.
-I would move from the gas phase world of hydrocarbon rearrangements to the aqueous world of nucleic acids and molecular recognition."

 By studying weak intermolecular interactions and creating novel synthetic molecules specific to particular DNA sequences, Dervan has been able to explore the complex biological systems underlying DNA's structure and function.
 A human cell contains approximately 20,000 genes, whose expression is controlled by the binding of protein transcription factors in the promoter region of each gene.
 Through pioneering work in DNA recognition, Dervan has determined many of the chemical principles underlying sequence-specific recognition of DNA, and enabled researchers to better understand the mechanism of action of many anti-tumor, anti-viral and anti-biotic drugs.

 Dervan determined that small molecules could be synthesized and used to selectively bind DNA at the transcription factor/DNA interface, effectively rewriting the biological codes controlling transcription by acting on the promoters of selected genes.

 The creation of synthetic small molecules with affinities and sequence specificities for predetermined DNA sequences makes it possible to design cell-permeable molecules for the regulation of gene expression.

 The use of small molecules to regulate gene expression in living cells has possible application to human medicine.

 The most important of these small molecules are pyrrole–imidazole polyamides.
 Dervan's lab has identified pairing rules to control the DNA sequence specificity of minor-groove binding polyamides that contain the aromatic ring amino acids hydroxypyrrole (Hp), imidazole (Im), and pyrrole (Py).